 5. Conclusions

 We develop a simple model that predicts mudstone permeability by simulating fluid flow through pore structures using the lattice Boltzman method.
 We validate our model against porosity-permeability observations and extend the methodology to predict how permeability changes during fluid injection.
 Our model represents mudstones as an assemblage of cuboidal grains with thickness (), aspect ratio (m), orientation (θ) and with intrabed (ε) and interbed (λ) pore widths.
 Compaction models for three homogenous mudstones spanning the representative range of clay platelet lengths (0.1 – 3 µm) and aspect ratios (20-50) document a variation in mudstone permeability of over 3 orders of magnitude.
-Compaction of homogenous smectite and kaolinite models document log-linear declines in vertical permeability from 8.31x10-15 m2 – 6.84x10-17 m2 at =0.73 - 0.80 to 6.33x10-19 m2 - 1.30x10-23 m2 at =0.14 - 0.16, showing good correlation with experimental datasets (R2=0.42 and R2=0.56).
+Compaction of homogenous kaolinite and smectite models document log-linear declines in vertical permeability from 8.31x10-15 m2 at =0.76 to 6.33x10-19 m2 at =0.14, and from 6.84x10-17 m2 at =0.80 to 1.30x10-23 m2 at =0.16 respectively, showing good correlation with experimental datasets (R2=0.42 and R2=0.56).
 Additionally, modeled trends of permeability and tortuosity from compaction of homogenous mudstone models lie within range of experimentally observed values on natural mudstones.
 We employ our methodology to predict the porosity-permeability character of two natural mudstones consisting of smectite, illite and chlorite platelets.
 Over porosity of 0.32-0.58, the porosity-permeability trends described by our heterogeneous mudstone models replicating the mineralogical composition of two natural mudstones (models NM1 and NM2) show good correlation with experimental datasets (R2=0.78 and R2=0.74).

 We extend our methodology to permeability during fluid injection in compacted mudstone due to (1) growth of a microfracture network where kv increases from 1.02x10-20 m2 at = 0.07 to 2.07x10-16 m2 at = 0.29 and to (2) propagation of a macrofracture where kv increases from 1.02x10-20 m2 at = 0.07 to 1.23x10-16 m2 at = 0.32.
 We document that a distributed microfracture network results in greater permeability in compacted mudstones (=0.07 – 0.32) despite lower effective fracture width.
 In conclusion, we develop an approach to simulate mudstone permeability during compaction or fluid injection using simple inputs of clay platelet type (mineralogy), platelet geometry (thickness and aspect ratio) and pore throats (porosity).
 Thus, our model can be used to evaluate fluid flow in mudstone during geological processes or anthropogenic activities.